carbon-language/carbon-lang/libc/utils/UnitTest/README.md

 LLVM libc's unit test framework is much less featureful as compared to gtest.
 But, what is available strives to be exactly like gtest.

-## Will it be made as featurful as gtest in future?
+## Will it be made as featureful as gtest in future?

 It is not clear if LLVM libc needs/will need every feature of gtest.
 We only intend to extend it on an _as needed_ basis.
 Hence, it might never be as